ajktown/docs/dev_api/domains/action-group.md

 For example, if it is committed on time, the state will be `OnTimeCommitted`

+The followings are the available states:
+- EarlyCommitted
+- EarlyDummyCommitted
+- EarlyNotCommitted
+- OnTimeCommitted
+- OnTimeDummyCommitted
+- OnTimeNotCommitted
+- LateCommitted
+- LateDummyCommitted
+- LateNotCommitted

 ## Action Group Level

 Action Group determines the level dynamically based on the following attributes: